streamr-dev/weather-ai-example/README.md

 3. You'll need to establish two streams:
    - One for weather mock data.
    - Another for the weather report data.

+4. Update the stream IDs in both config.ts files.

 ## **4. Starting the Servers**